Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Comparing VQOC and VQE

+In order to fairly compare VQOC and VQE, several algorithmic parameters need to be considered to create an \textit{equivalent evolution processes}, meaning that the system evolves under the most similar circumstances for both algorithms.
+Concretely, this means that the algorithms are processed on the same hardware, with the same Hamiltonian, but with different control of the time-dependent interaction parameters to either do pulse-based or gate-based interactions.

-This section outlines our devised method for comparing and contrasting VQE to VQOC.
-When comparing VQE to VQOC, there are several factors to compare.
-First, the drive and control Hamiltonians in VQOC should be linked to the ansatz of VQE.
-Both VQE and VQOC are considered for a gr-qubit \cite{rydbergqubit} Rydberg system with a passive interaction given by the Van der Waals Rydberg interaction Hamiltonian $H_d$, as in Eq.~\eqref{eq:rydbergvdwinteraction} \cite{overview1}.
+First, the drift and control Hamiltonians in VQOC should be linked to the ansatz of VQE.
+In our simulations, both VQE and VQOC are considered for a gr-qubit \cite{rydbergqubit} Rydberg system, where $|0\rangle$ is a ground state and $|1\rangle$ a Rydberg state.
+The passive interaction between $|1\rangle$ states is given by either the Van der Waals or dipole interaction Hamiltonian $H_d$, as in Eq.~\eqref{eq:rydbergvdwinteraction} \cite{overview1}.
 The qubits are considered on a straight line, equidistant from one another.
 For VQOC only rotational control is considered $(L=m)$.
 The hardware-efficient ansatz is considered in VQE with alternating layers of single qubit rotations and $m$-qubit entanglement gates $U_{ent}$ as in Eq.~\eqref{eq:equationstatepreperation}.
-The assumption $\tau_V\gg \tau_R$ is made so that the hardware-efficient ansatz can physically be realized by taking $U_{ent}=\exp(-iH_d\tau_V)$.
-Without this assumption, too much entanglement would take place while the single qubit manipulations are happening, thus preventing them to be treated as independent.
+The assumption $\tau_V\gg \tau_g$ is made so that the hardware-efficient ansatz can physically be realized by taking $U_{ent}=\exp(-iH_d\tau_V)$.
+Without this assumption, the system would passively evolve considerably while the single qubit manipulations are being executed, thus preventing them to be treated as independent.
 Each state on the Bloch sphere of a single qubit can be reached with a $ZXZ$-rotation.
 Such a rotation on a qubit $q$ at a depth $i$ can be written as